Cupping

-The suction and negative pressure created by the cups are believed to enhance blood flow, reduce muscle tension, and promote healing by drawing blood and fluids to the treated area.
+The suction and negative pressure created by body cupping treatment is believed to enhance blood flow, reduce muscle tension, and promote healing by drawing blood and fluids to the treated area.
 This increased circulation can help relieve pain, reduce inflammation, and facilitate the body's natural healing processes.
 Cupping is often used to treat a range of conditions, including musculoskeletal pain, respiratory issues, and digestive problems.

 Patients typically report a sensation of tightness or pulling under the cups, which can range from mild to intense but is generally not painful.
 The skin under the cups may become red and show circular marks, which are usually temporary and fade within a few days to a week.